Can your Fitbit cause skin irritation or rashes? Unfortunately, yes. Learn what I did to prevent my Fitbit from causing my skin to react.

 What’s important is to clean and dry your Fitbit and your skin after your swim.
 And that means taking the device off for a few minutes.

-If your swimming or surfing in the ocean or in a saltwater pool, it’s even more important to rinse off all the saltwater with fresh water to prevent salt buildup from your device AND your skin.
+If you’re swimming or surfing in the ocean or a saltwater pool, it’s even more important to rinse all the saltwater with fresh water to prevent salt buildup from your device and skin.

 Are you routinely cleaning your Fitbit band and device?